-In 2004 PPC bidding was still in its infancy and the quirky Overture interface was a soft belly that Google beat the shit out of.
+In 2004 PPC bidding was still in its infancy and Google beat the shit out of the quirky Overture interface.

 You could still bid 0.10p on the content network for reasonably performing property keywords, and I know that because it was the year I became Internet Marketing Manager for Property Mentor.

-When I joined that company in June 2004 all we had was a flaky net objects fusion website which was a poor man’s Dreamweaver at the time and no search engine rankings at all.
-All leads were generated by paid search.
+When I joined that company in June 2004, all we had was a flaky net objects fusion website, which was a poor man's Dreamweaver at the time and no search engine rankings at all with all leads generated by paid search.

-There was a point after about ten months in my first year where I began to think that I might get the sack because although I was continually adding backlinks the lowly ranking refused to move north and it was beginning to look like a futile exercise in SEO.
+There was a point after about ten months in my first year where I began to think that I might get the sack because although I was continually adding backlinks, the lowly ranking refused to move north.
+It was starting to look like a futile exercise in SEO.

 Was this a mirage?
 A caching issue?
 Could this be for real?